 How to Extract Elements From PDF – Use This Instant Tool

 Do you want to know how to extract elements from PDF files?
-Elements like PDF attachments or images.
+Elements like:

 This PDF Extractor by SysTools can extract attachments like another PDF document attached to the main PDF or Excel spreadsheet, Word, PPT, Audio, etc.

-It can also extract images having .jpeg, .png, .gif extensions.
-With this, it can extract inline images, illustrations, or graphics that appear inside a PDF document.
-These are simply called as embedded images.
+It can also extract images that are embedded in the PDF pages like illustrations, 3D images, or any other graphics that appear inside a PDF document.
+These are simply called embedded images.

 In this blog, I will tell you how to use this tool to extract elements from PDF files.
 This tool was created with these people in mind – legal professionals like lawyers, paralegals, legal IT, and people associated with enterprise-level businesses.
 You can say it is an ultimate tool that can be used by professionals and non-professionals as well.